ddubny/ddubny.github.io/_posts/2023-08-01-UNLV-Project.markdown

 And it was literally "Big-data", becasue it contains **252,000 rows**!!
 About Two hundred fifty thousand !!!
 So we had to use a method called "MapReduce" to process big data efficiently and quickly.

 **BUT !!
-In this project, Data doesn't have a big meaning, it was chosen for its SIZE !!**
+In this project, Data was not a matter, it was chosen for its SIZE to practice applying MapReduce!!**

 <center> <img src="/images/post_5/post_5-02.png" width="600" height="450"> <img src="/images/post_5/post_5-03.png" width="600" height="450"> </center>